robinmessage/regionjs/README.md

 Performance
 -----------
 Slightly laggy on resizing, but not particularly noticable.
-Could always reflow after a resize.
+Could be improved by only reflowing after a resize is finished (easy) or reflowing incrementally (hard).

 Implementation
 --------------